An endowment is an investment in the future of the university. It is a permanent gift

 balance of your endowment and is limited to available investment return.
 The current

-spending rate is 4.5 percent.
-The average balance of your endowment is calculated
+spending allocation is up to 4.25 percent.
+The average balance of your endowment is calculated using the previous

-using the previous monthly balances for up to 36 months.
-This averaging smooths the
+monthly balances for up to 36 months.
+This averaging smooths the effects of market

 How does the market affect my endowment account?

 Earnings added to the fund fluctuate with the markets.
 Although the portfolio is well diversified, some investments might occasionally lose value.
 The spread of the investment allocation helps compensate for losses by a particular style of investment and takes advantage of earnings realized when an investment style is in favor with the market.